We know many people wonder how much rehab costs in Canada.

 Since rehab is a broad term, we prepared a guide that covers all the aspects of the cost and treatment options.

-It doesn’t matter if you or your loved one require help for quitting weed, cocaine, alcohol, or if you are struggling with sex and porn abuse or even gaming or gambling addictions.
+- It doesn’t matter if you or your loved one require help for quitting weed, recover from alcohol abuse or cocaine addiction.

 This guide strives to provide a general sense of the rehab programs that are available, as well as the relative costs of each type of treatment.